eriiiic/Retirement/README.md

 The application utilizes Web Workers for compute-intensive operations.
 Worker instances are pooled for performance, reducing the overhead of creating and terminating workers:

 - `useWorker.ts`: Implements a worker pool that maintains worker instances and tracks their usage
-- Each worker type (capitalEvolution, scheduleDetails, resultsSummary) has its own pool
+- Each worker type (scheduleDetails, resultsSummary) has its own pool
 - Workers are kept alive as long as at least one component is using them

 ### 2. Financial Calculation Optimization